The Bakau Environmental Project update February 2020

-Work has started on a significant project to reduce Malaria in The Gambia thanks to the Rotary Club of Milton Keynes Grand Union (MKGU).
-Work has now started on the project to reduce Malaria
+Work has almost completed on a significant project to reduce Malaria in The Gambia thanks to the Rotary Club of Milton Keynes Grand Union (MKGU).

 MKGU Rotary Club meets every Thursday and if you would like to know more about the club please write to email@example.com or visit the website http://www.rotary-ribi.org/clubs/homepage.php?ClubID=1774